 The Rab Arc Eco is a great, sustainable choice outside of deep winter conditions, says David Lintern.

-The Rab Arc Eco won Gold in last year’s TGO awards in the sustainability category.
-Let’s see what makes it such a great jacket.
+The Rab Arc Eco won Gold in last year’s TGO Awards in the sustainability category.
+Let’s see what makes it such a great waterproof jacket.

 The jacket’s face fabric, membrane and backer are all made up of a single polymer, which makes it much easier to recycle at the end of its life, whilst the impacts of production are also reduced.

 I’ve been using it since that initial test in autumn last year, and I am still really impressed.
 The fully recycled fabric has so far resisted wear and tear, and the Pertex Shield, whilst sporting ‘only’ 20,000 hydrostatic head and 15,000 MVTR, has continued to keep me completely dry.

 The Rab Arc Eco hood is adjusted at three points (with those at the neck situated well away from the face) and is part-wired.
 Crucially, it moves with the face.
 It would take a helmet, but at a push.